spierre91/katacoda-scenarios/pandas-summary-statistics/step2.md

-# Generating Statistics from Numerical Variables
+# Generating Statistics from Numerical Columns

 We can calcualte statical values like mean, maximum, minimum and standard deviation for any of the numerical columns.